kupehtci/DOCUMENTATION/AWS/AWS - S3.md

 |                                 | S3 Glacier Deep Archive       | Lowest-cost storage for long-term archiving, with no real-time access.                                                  |

-[^1]: If objects have not been accessed in 30 days, are classified as Infrequent access.
-[^2]: IA stands for Infrequent Access

 ## Glacier retrievals